 What is the purpose of the Committee on Research?

 The University must protect its proprietary information and the privacy of its students, faculty, and employees, as well as manage the frequency in which they are contacted.
 Therefore, the institution must strategically manage the research being conducted to provide maximum protection for all constituencies.
 The Committee on Research serves two purposes:

-- CR is responsible for the review and approval of any and all research and scholarship, for public dissemination conducted on University of Phoenix students, faculty, staff, or data regardless of the researchers’ affiliation with the University of Phoenix.
+- COR is responsible for the review and approval of any and all research and scholarship, for public dissemination conducted on University of Phoenix students, faculty, staff, or data regardless of the researchers’ affiliation with the University of Phoenix.
 Applications will be considered based on accessibility and permissibility of data/sample requested, methodological rigor, and potential for scholarly and pedagogical contribution.

 Who is required to have Committee on Research approval?

 Any researcher, internal or external to the University, using the University of Phoenix as a subject (i.e. using UOPX students, faculty, staff, or data) for their research must have an approved study plan on file with CR before starting data collection if the research activities of an individual or organization fall within any of the following criteria:

 - When the person or group wanting to perform the research has no active affiliation with the University of Phoenix (e.g. a professional researcher connected to a higher education organization other than UOPX), and/or

 - When the research being pursued falls outside the UOPX person’s normal scope of responsibility or authority, and/or

 - When the results of the research being pursued will be provided to a person, organization, or audience external to the University and/or when the provision of this information would fall outside standard institutional processes and/or the normal responsibilities for the person or group doing the research.